Turlexyue/lossless-music-/README.md

 # lossless-music-
-It is an application made to listen to 24bit music for free. application features music torrent pulls rss
+It is an application  to listen to 24bit music for free. application features music torrent pulls rss
 You will be able to download music